COVID19 Penalty FAQ

 Q: When can I apply for a waiver if I could not pay on time?

-A: Your County Tax Collector will provide an application specific to COVID-19 on their website for you to complete and submit with proper support documentation as listed on the appeal form.
+A: An application specific to COVID-19 can be found on our website for you to complete and submit with proper support documentation as listed on the appeal form.
 County Tax Collectors have discretion regarding when the applications are due so that the County knows the taxpayers’ status.
-Check with your Tax Collector regarding the date an application for penalty waiver with support documentation must be received in order to be eligible.
-Even if you can’t afford to pay your taxes by the time the application is due, you must submit the application and supporting documents to ensure your property does not progress towards defaulting and being eligible for a tax sale.
+If you own property in other counties, check with each county Tax Collector regarding the date an application for penalty waiver with support documentation must be received in order to be eligible.
+Even if you can’t afford to pay your taxes by the penalty waiver application due date, you must submit the application and supporting documents to ensure your property does not progress towards defaulting and being eligible for a tax sale.

 A: If I was granted a waiver for paying my property taxes after May 4, 2020 due to COVID-19, will that qualification automatically be accepted for, and applied to, the December 2020 and April 2021 deadline?